writethedocs/www/docs/blog/2021-community-update.rst

 We have tried to find a vendor which has reasonable shipping costs so that we can keep the costs down for our community, but it can still add up.
 We recommend trying to do a group purchase with a meetup or company so that you can reduce the costs involved, and get a few different options of the various items.
-If you also want a bulk order of stickers or something like that for a meetup, we can also direct ship them to you for free if you email us at support@writethedocs.org.
+If you also want a bulk order of stickers or similar swag for a meetup, we can also directly ship them to you for free if you email us at support@writethedocs.org.

 .. _Write the Docs Store: https://writethedocs.threadless.com/
 .. _Docs or it didn't happen: https://writethedocs.threadless.com/collections/docs-or-it-didnt-happen